 Following the screening, film producer Allison McGourty will feature in a Q&A session hosted by a guest celebrity interviewer.

-Festival are promoting a programme of events throughout Bewdley town centre celebrating American music on Saturday October 5th, beginning with childrens film “The Princess and The Frog” in St Georges Hall at 10.30am.
+Festival are promoting a programme of events throughout Bewdley town centre celebrating American music on Saturday October 5th, beginning with childrens film “The Princess and The Frog” which is set in New Orleans.
+This will be in St Georges Hall at 10.30am.
 (Admission £1 children, £2 adults).

 The curated programme begins at 2.30pm in St Georges Hall and takes place throughout the afternoon and evening, with photo exhibition, lectures, two films and concluding with the live performance from Rod Picott at approx 9.30pm.

-Early Bird tickets for the entire curated programme are £25.00 - Numbers are limited and we suggest early booking is critical.
+Early Bird tickets for the entire curated programme are £25.00 including the Rod Picott concert - Numbers are limited and we suggest early booking is critical.

 This event is supported by: